Need Help?

 Need professional advice for your consent to let with Foundation Home Loans?
 There are various implications when it comes to letting out your property with an existing residential mortgage - you should seek professional assistance.

-I have a homeowner mortgage over my residence in loc and am due to relocate to country for a couple of years.
-During this time I want to rent out my flat.
-My bank has declined to grant me consent to let.
-I am not inclined to transfer to a buy to let loan as it’s only for a short period that I am going away for.
+I have a regular mortgage over my residence in loc with the intention of relocating overseas to country for a couple of years.
+During this period it would be ideal if I could lease out my flat.
+My mortgage provider is withholding consent to let.
+It’s hardly ideal to move to a buy to let loan as it’s only a short term option that I am going away for.

 There are numerous potential tax and legal (from restrictions on title, lease prohibitions to planning issues) implications when letting out your property.
 You should always seek the advice of a solicitor and accountant before letting out your property.

-If your property is leasehold, the provisions in the lease may prevent you from letting or require that you obtain the consent of the freeholder.
-If such terms are not adhered to you may be in violation of the lease.
+Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you to have a license to do so from the freeholder.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
 This could trigger the freeholder commencing forfeiture proceedings.